CLLR. F.N. NGONYOLO

 Ngonyolo.Nofikile@umzimvubu.gov.za

 I was born in Qoqa Location in Mt Frere in 1978.
-After matriculating in Arthur Ngunga Senior Secondary School in Mt Ayliff.
-I obtained a obtained Higher Certificate in Public Administration at the University of Fort Hare in 2015.
+After matriculating in Arthur Ngunga Senior Secondary School at EmaXesibeni, I obtained a Higher Certificate in Public Administration at the University of Fort Hare in 2015.

-In 2011 I joined Local Government as a Ward Councilor for Ward 21 in Umzimvubu Local Municipality.
-In 2016, I was then deployed again as a Ward 21 Councilor and also served as the Portfolio Head for Special Programmes and Communications.
+In 2011 I joined Local Government as a Ward Councillor for Ward 21 in Umzimvubu Local Municipality.
+In 2016, I was then deployed again as a Ward 21 Councillor and served as the Portfolio Head for Special Programmes and Communications.

 ROLE OF THE CHIEF WHIP